 A sacral dimple can be a sign of a serious spinal problem in a newborn if the dimple is large or appears near a tuft of hair, skin tag, lump or discolored area.
 In these instances, your child's health care provider may recommend an imaging test.
 If a spinal problem is found, treatment depends on the underlying cause.

-A sacral dimple consists of an indentation, or "pit," in the skin on the lower back, just above the crease between the buttocks.
+A sacral dimple is an indentation or pit in the skin on the lower back.
+It's usually located just above the crease between the buttocks.

-A sacral dimple is a congenital condition, meaning it's present at birth.
-There are no known causes.
+There are no known causes for a sacral dimple.
+It is a congenital condition, meaning it's present at birth.

 Rarely, sacral dimples are associated with a serious underlying abnormality of the spine or spinal cord.
 Examples include:

-Tethered cord syndrome.
+- Tethered cord syndrome.
 The spinal cord normally hangs freely within the spinal canal.
 Tethered cord syndrome is a disorder that occurs when tissue attached to the spinal cord limits its movements.
 Signs and symptoms may include weakness or numbness in the legs and bladder or bowel incontinence.

-The risks of these spinal problems increase if the sacral dimple is accompanied by a nearby tuft of hair, skin tag or certain types of skin discoloration.
+The risks of these spinal problems increase if the sacral dimple is accompanied by a nearby tuft of hair, skin tag or lump, and certain types of skin discoloration

 These tests may include:

 - Ultrasound.
 This noninvasive procedure uses sound waves to produce images of structures of the body.

 - Magnetic resonance imaging (MRI).
 If more detail is needed, your health care provider may recommend an MRI, which uses radio waves and a strong magnetic field to create cross-sectional images of the body.
 This method requires medicine to prevent the child from moving during the scan.
 This is called sedation.